mvysny/photocloud-frame-slideshow/docs/faq.md

 Known workaround is to access your photos over SSH instead; please make sure to also enable SFTP as discussed above.

+## Gallery not working

+The "Folders" and "Moments" feature uses an internal filtering/photo retrieval mechanism of Android which is very complicated and hard to call correctly.
+If those two don't work on your device, just go to the "Phone Memory" folder.
+It uses a simple file-based access to your phone's photos and should always work.